csomgyula/sandbox/primes/README.md

 1/1 + 1/2 + 1/3 ... + 1/n
 $$

 We split the numbers into log N intervals 1, 2, 4, ..., 2^k where k = log n.
-We can quickly estime reciprocials within interval with their bounds.
+We can quickly estimate reciprocials within interval with their bounds.
 Hence we get:

 $$
 1/1 + 1/2 + 1/3 + 1/4 + 1/5 + 1/6 + 1/7 + ... + 1/n \le 1/1 + (1/2 + 1/2) + (1/4 + 1/4 + 1/4 + 1/4)